sabderra/predictive-maintenance-lstm/README.md

 <img src ="doc/images/test_predictions.png" />
 </p>

-Below is a random set of engines taken from each of the test file.
+Below is a random set of engines taken from each of the test files.
 The blue line reflects the actual RUL while the yellow line is the predicted RUL.
 As mentioned earlier, the final actual is take from the ground truth RUL_F00*.txt files.
 All earlier values are monitonically increasing from this point.

 <p align="center">
 <img src ="doc/images/engine_predictions.png" />